siberianfox/g2wiki/Dual-Endpoint-USB-Internals.md

 This says that whatever structure is defined after struct will take a template parameter that is a typename and it’ll be called Device.
 Device can be any valid type, such as char *, int, const int, or even other templated structures.
 Think of it like a macro, except it’s not a brain-dead copy-and-paste that happens in the preprocessor, but it’s part of the compiler and it can deal with it intelligently.
 (Obviously, macros still have their place…)

+We have one template parameter, `Device`.
+It is defined as typename, so it could be any valid type, from a pointer to a serial usb object to a char. **In this case we are expecting it to be a pointer to the device type.**.
+When it comes time to compile, if we used `_dev` in a way that doesn’t make sense for a Device then we’ll get an error.

 Now for the struct declaration:

 ```c++